EmoUsedHM01/new-gunrizons/README.md

 ### Tooltips & UI
 - Enchantments display at the top of weapon tooltips (matching vanilla item style)
 - Attachments show "Can be attached to: ..." listing all compatible guns
-- Hollow Point dynamically modifies the damage line in weapon tooltips

 ## Features